 What is End-Diastolic Volume (EDV)?

 End-Diastolic Volume (EDV) is the volume of blood in the ventricles at the end of diastole, right before the heart contracts.
-It is a critical factor in assessing cardiac function and health.
+It is one factor used when assessing cardiac function.

 How does Stroke Volume (SV) affect cardiac output?

 Stroke Volume (SV) is the amount of blood pumped by the left ventricle of the heart in one contraction.
-The cardiac output, which is the volume of blood the heart pumps per minute, is calculated by multiplying the stroke volume by the heart rate.
-Therefore, SV directly influences cardiac output.
+Cardiac output (the volume of blood the heart pumps per minute) is calculated by multiplying stroke volume by heart rate, so SV influences cardiac output.

 Why is calculating End-Systolic Volume (ESV) important?